TheRisingTilde/NNGroup-UX-Research-Notes/docs/index.md

 The original YouTube playlist can be found [here](https://www.youtube.com/playlist?list=PLJOFJ3Ok_idtiMTz8fAiF1ElcKJM7Rncj)

-**Disclaimer:** The following content is neither sponsored nor endorsed by the Nielson Norman Group.
-Rather TheRisingTilde has provided these notes as an educational resources to be accompanied with the original playlist.
+**Disclaimer:** The following content is neither sponsored nor endorsed by the [Nielson Norman Group](http://nngroup.com/).
+Rather [TheRisingTilde](https://medium.com/the-rising-tilde) has provided these notes as an educational resource to be accompanied with the original playlist.

 ## User Testing